Fronza587-code/CISC-121-Final-Project---Duco-Tabor/README.md

 ## Step 5:
 I have tried a lot of user inputs, including edge cases (see the screen recording in GitHub repository, as I could not add it in the MD).
 Below I show one of the edge cases not included in the screen recording.

+UPDATE: GitHub does not let me upload the screen recording due to file size, so please see the OnQ sumbission for this recording.
+Apologies for the inconvenience.
 <img width="2814" height="1496" alt="image" src="https://github.com/user-attachments/assets/90fbcbce-6fdc-46c3-91fc-fd9c95315d9f" />